awsdocs/amazon-ec2-user-guide/doc_source/using-spot-limits.md

 For more information, see [Amazon EC2 service quotas](ec2-resource-limits.md) in the *Amazon EC2 User Guide for Linux Instances* and [Viewing a Service Quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/gs-request-quota.html) in the *Service Quotas User Guide*\.

 With Amazon CloudWatch metrics integration, you can monitor EC2 usage against limits\.
 You can also configure alarms to warn about approaching limits\.
 For more information, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/servicequotas/latest/userguide/configure-cloudwatch.html) in the *Service Quotas User Guide*\.

-## Spot Fleet limits<a name="spot-fleet-limitations"></a>

-The usual Amazon EC2 limits apply to instances launched by a Spot Fleet or an EC2 Fleet, such as Spot Instance limits and volume limits\.
-In addition, the following limits apply:
-+ The number of active Spot Fleets and EC2 Fleets per Region: 1,000\*
-+ The number of Spot capacity pools \(unique combination of instance type and subnet\): 300\*
-+ The size of the user data in a launch specification: 16 KB\*
-+ The target capacity per Spot Fleet or EC2 Fleet: 10,000
-+ The target capacity across all Spot Fleets and EC2 Fleets in a Region: 100,000
-+ A Spot Fleet request or an EC2 Fleet request can't span Regions\.
-+ A Spot Fleet request or an EC2 Fleet request can't span different subnets from the same Availability Zone\.

-If you need more than the default limits for target capacity, complete the Amazon Web Services Support Center [Create case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-fleet) form to request a limit increase\.
-For **Limit type**, choose **EC2 Fleet**, choose a Region, and then choose **Target Fleet Capacity per Fleet \(in units\)** or **Target Fleet Capacity per Region \(in units\)**, or both\.

-\* These are hard limits\.
-You cannot request a limit increase for these limits\.